brettwhitney/R4ds/Welcome/introduction.md

-Notes and Code from Introduction
+Notes from Introduction
 ================
 Brett Whitney
 Jan 5, 2021

 Tidy data: each column is a variable, each row is an observation.

 Tidy data lets you focus on analyzing the data rather than getting the data in the right format for different functions/packages.

-Good analysis usually iterates between all the various stages but… going back and forth between modeling/visualization/transformation absolutely vital\!
+Good analysis usually iterates between all the various stages but… going back and forth between modeling/visualization/transformation is absolutely vital\!

 A model cannot question the assumptions it is built upon so it can’t surprise you like a visualization might.

 ### Hypothesis Generation vs. Hypothesis Confirmation